michaelwiel/hacking_medphys_R_part2/hack_mp_part2.md

 ```

 ## Short Description
 This is a R/RStudio-Version for Part 2 of the article series "Hacking Medical Physics" by Jonas Andersson and Gavin Poludniowski (GitRepo: [rvbCMTS/EMP-News](https://github.com/rvbCMTS/EMP-News.git)) in the newsletter of the European Federation of Organisations for Medical Physics (EFOMP)^[[European Medical Physics News](https://www.efomp.org/index.php?r=fc&id=emp-news)].
+GitRepo for this R/RStudio version: [Michael Wieland - Hacking Medical Physics - R Version](https://github.com/michaelwiel/hacking_medphys_R_part2.git).

 ### Ressources and Preparation
-In order to run this R-Markdown file you need to install RStudio/R ([RStudio Installer](https://www.rstudio.com/products/rstudio/download/)).
+In order to run this R Markdown file you need to install RStudio with R ([RStudio Installer](https://www.rstudio.com/products/rstudio/download/)).

 Ressources to get started with R: